-Overview of the ev seedlings aluation of Phyt ophthora ramor um (non-EU isola ates) for bundles s of whips and Rating of the likelihood of pest freedom Pest free with sor Pest free with some exceptional cases (based on the Median).
-Percentile of the distribution 5% 25% Median 75% 95% Proportion of pest-free bundles 9,872 out of 10,000 bundles 9,922 out of 10,000 bundles 9,957 out of 10,000 bundles 9,981 out of 10,000 bundles 9,995 out of 10,000 bundles Percentile of the distribution 5% 25% Median 75% 95% Proportion of infected bundles 5 out of 10,000 bundles 19 out of 10,000 bundles 43 out of 10,000 bundles 78 out of 10,000 bundles 128 out of 10,000 bundles information used for the evaluation has a wide host r spp., Viburnum sp nurseries.
-Aerial i infections on the ange including Que op. etc.) can be pr noculum could be commodity. ercus.
-The main he esent either inside produced on these · ndron spp., Larix Measures taken against the pest and their efficacy Phytophthora ramorum is a quarantine pest in the UK and under official control.
+Overview of the ev seedlings aluation of Phyt ophthora ramor um (non-EU isol ates) for bundle s of whips and Rating of the likelihood of pest freedom Pest free with so Pest free with some exceptional cases (based on the Median).
+Percentile of the distribution 5% 25% Median 75% 95% Proportion of pest-free bundles 9,872 out of 10,000 bundles 9,922 out of 10,000 bundles 9,957 out of 10,000 bundles 9,981 out of 10,000 bundles 9,995 out of 10,000 bundles Percentile of the distribution 5% 25% Median 75% 95% Proportion of infected bundles 5 out of 10,000 bundles 19 out of 10,000 bundles 43 out of 10,000 bundles 78 out of 10,000 bundles 128 out of 10,000 bundles Summary of the information used for the evaluation Phytophthora ran has a wide host r spp., Viburnum s norum is present ir ange including Qu pp. etc.) can be pr noculum could be n the UK with a res ercus .
+The main h esent either inside ed with the com stricted distributior osts (e.g. Rhodode e or in the surround e host plants and o n.
+The pathogen endron spp., Larix Measures taken against the pest and their efficacy P. ramorum is a quarantine pest in the UK and under official control.
 General measures taken by the nurseries are effective against the pathogen.
 These measures include (a) the use of certified plant material and growing media; (b) inspections, surveillance, monitoring, sampling and laboratory testing; and (c) application of pest control products.
-Interception records In the EUROPHYT/TRACES-NT database there are no records of notification of Quercus plant for planting neither from the UK nor from other countries due to the presence of P. ramorum between the years 1995 and December 2022 (EUROPHYT, online; TRACES-NT, online).
-Shortcomings of None observed. of current measu ires/procedures Main uncertain ties The level of susceptibility of Quercus to the pathogen.
+Interception records In the EUROPHYT/TRACES-NT database there are no records of notification of Quercus plants for planting neither from the UK nor from other countries due to the presence of P. ramorum between the years 1995 and December 2022 (EUROPHYT, online; TRACES-NT, online).

+Shortcomings of current measures/procedures None observed.

+- The level of susceptibility of Quercus to the pathogen.
 Whether symptoms may be promptly detected.
-The presence/abundance of the pathogen in the area where the nurseries are located. - Effect of fun gicide treatments a against the pathog en.
+The presence/abundance of the pathogen in the area were detected.
+Effect of fungicide treatment - The presence/abundance of the pathogen in the area where the nurseries are located.
+Effect of fungicide treatments against the pathogen.